uhasker/getting-things-done-in-next-js/src/chapter8/01-setup.md

 Finally, we will add two more columns for learning purposes.
 The `status` column will hold the status of the task.
-Additionally, the `duration` column will store the estimated duration of the task in seconds.
+Additionally, the `duration` column will store the estimated duration of the task in minutes.

 Let's create the `task` table.
 We can use the `create table` SQL statement to accomplish this.